whistlegraph/aesthetic-computer/README.txt

     😱 (All commands should be?)

 *** handle updates ***
   - [] Handle updates were not working for mitch.

 *** poem ***
   - [] Scaffold the `poem` recorder.
     - [] Poem will implement TextInput, but not the prompt system.

 *** Polishing ***
   - [] Painting now needs zoom...
   - [] NaskjdlkjsETWORK FAILURE
   - [👱‍♀️] Add painting include support and images to front-facing bots. (`gargoyle`, `liar` … )
   - [] Add name to top left corner of all bots.
   - [-] Add countdown / progress overlay to no and yes?
   - [ ] Better "yes!" support / cooler download screen.
   - [] Finish all todos in `botce`.
     - [] Remove `botce` from intro text.
   - [🟠] Revisit `worker.js` to fix download link url names.
     - [] Files need to be stored in the database...
       - [] With a flag for completion, ticked after the presigned-upload-url completes?
   - [] Spaces on new line breaks no longer work on `prompt` ?
   - [] Add starfield to prompt.
   - [] Tappable floaty words on prompt.
   - [] Gutter max with but no min width.
     - [] Draggable gutter?
   - [] "?" appears after typing a valid word.
     - [] "?" jumps to a `learn piece` page for learning more about a piece.
   - [] `Ctrl+x` fullscreen keyboard shortcut does not work on `prompt`.
   + Done
   - [x] Better dynamic `preview` / thumbnail images.
   - [x] More forgivable colon spacing.
   - [x] Shouldn't be able to load the prompt from the prompt / pressing the [`] shortcut stops the letters from loading / gets weird.
   - [x] Fix Shift+ENTER
   - [x] Publishing should jump you directly to your finished piece url.
   - [x] Typing `profile` or jumping to `profile` should route you to your profile.
   - [c] Typing an email should also take you to the user's profile.
   - [x] Tapping the user profile button should take them to their profile.
   - [x] User profile button should be replaced with their current handle if it
   - [x] Put most recent mood on user's profile.
   - [x] `mood` command / status updates per user (visible on their profiles) homepage should show last @jeffrey mood.
   - [x] Typing @user on prompt goes to /@user instead of profile.
   - [x] Profile name at top left is user's username.
   - [x] aesthetic.computer/@user should go to that user's page.
   - [x] Back browser button should bring up mobile keyboard.
 (This could never happen on Safari, might happen on Android)
   - [x] Fix Safari regression.
   - [x] Design “copy” wrapper text for front-facing bots. @ggacjp.

 *** Georgica AC ***
-  - [x] Mom and Dad bots should at some point say "ask your mom / dad"
   - [] When bot is not forgetful, exiting chat should erase the history
   - [🧡] "?" appears after typing a valid word which jumps to a learn page for learning more about a command.
   - [] `relationship` dialogue screen